Missouri State Bears basketball

 The Missouri State Bears basketball team is the NCAA Division I men's basketball program of Missouri State University in Springfield, Missouri.
-The Bears compete in the Missouri Valley Conference.
-They are currently coached by Dana Ford, who was hired on March 21, 2018.
+The Bears compete in Conference USA.
+They are currently coached by Cuonzo Martin.
 Missouri State plays its home games at the 11,000-seat Great Southern Bank Arena.

 The Bears have been a Division I school since the 1982–83 season.
 Prior to 2005, the school was known as Southwest Missouri State.
+Missouri State has appeared six times in the NCAA tournament, most recently in 1999.
+The Bears most notable NCAA tournament run came in 1999 when they advanced to the Sweet 16, defeating #5 seed Wisconsin and #4 seed Tennessee.

 Prior to joining Division I, they were members of the NAIA, winning national championships in 1952 and 1953, and NCAA Division II, where they were the national runner-up four times (1959, 1967, 1969, 1974).
 They were also champions of the 2010 CollegeInsider.com Tournament.